Afrosiyob High-Speed Rail

 Engine / Locomotive

-Talgo 250 — Spanish-built diesel-electric multiple unit (also operates in electric mode where electrified)
+Talgo 250 — Spanish-built diesel-electric / electric multiple unit (Uzbek services run in electric mode where 25 kV AC overhead is available; the trainsets are dual-mode capable)

 Track Gauge